 Once upon a time there was a little girl who had a very nice mother.
 The mother was so nice that she got the little girl a duckling.
 But the duckling was so young that he didn't know how to swim yet.
 So the little girl decided to teach him how to swim.
 Twice she filled her tub full of water.
 Then she put the duckling in.
 But the duckling has been so far away from water that he did not know what the water was.
-So he ate up all the water and drank up all the soap and he was very ill.
+So he ate up all the was let he and drank up all the soap and he was very ill.
 So ill that no doctor could cure him.
 And he became so sick that he died the very next day.
 In came the doctor, in came the nurse.
-In came the little girl's mother and also the little girl cried anyhow.
-But then when the other duck came, the little girl was happy and her mother was happy was the other duck.
+In came the little girl's mother and also the little girl.
+The mother said, "Don't cry, little darling, I will buy you a duck that will know how to swim."
+The little girl cried anyhow.
+But then when the other duck came, the little girl was happy and her mother was happy.
+But the thing that was most happy was the other duck.